idiotWu/sw-loader/README.md

 // => '{output.publicPath}/my-worker.js'
 ```

-Notice: this loader **DO NOT** support filename interpolation, for the reason that a service worker is considered as a persistent resource.
+Notice: this loader **DOES NOT** support filename interpolation, for the reason that a service worker is considered as a persistent resource.

 ### `outputPath`